superstones/Rm-yolov8X/docs/modes/predict.md

 ## Introduction

-In the world of machine learning and computer vision, the process of making sense out of visual data is called 'inference' or 'prediction'.
+In the world of machine learning and computer vision, the process of making sense out of visual data is called ' inference' or 'prediction'.
 Ultralytics YOLOv8 offers a powerful feature known as **predict mode** that is tailored for high-performance, real-time inference on a wide range of data sources.

 <p align="center">
   <br>